 The DSP, with the requested amendments, meets the requirements of the T-D-O Zone and the underlying M-U-I Zone, as discussed above and in Finding 7.
-The Planning Board finds that the DSP meets the requirements of the T-D-O and M-U-I Zones with the conditions included herein.
+Staff has provided conditions in the Recommendation section of this report to address the amendment that staff does not support for approval.
+Staff concludes that the DSP meets the requirements of the T-D-O and M-U-I Zones with the recommended conditions.